yenwel/blog/content/There-is-no-time/index.md

 > You NEED to get out of this meeting NOW because you checked something into the configuration and now the ENTIRE FLOOR is waiting for you to fix that error because the site is BROKEN.

 Has this ever happened to you?
 Clumsy huh.
-Maybe also a pointer there is something deeply wrong in an organisation or an architecture.
-Sometimes you end up in a situation of a big ball of mud somewhere between tripleheaded monolith monstrocity and a distributed monolith pretending to be a microservices architecture that is difficult to disentangle.
+Maybe also a pointer there is something wrong in an organisation or an architecture.
+Sometimes you end up in a situation of a big ball of mud somewhere between tripleheaded monolith and a distributed monolith pretending to be a microservices architecture that is difficult to disentangle.
 These eye-opening situations can spark some idea of what are the bottlenecks that are of great cost for the organization you are working for.
 At the end of this text we will try to find a way to fix this specific technical debt issue in a data driven way.

 But first let's start with a low impact example.